theIbraDev/git-worktree.nvim/README.md

 `change_directory_command`: The vim command used to change to the new worktree directory.
 Set this to `tcd` if you want to only change the `pwd` for the current vim Tab.

+`confirm_telescope_deletions`: Default: True.
+When set to true, and you hit C-d, on a branch in telescope view, you get asked if you really want to delete that branch.
+Keep this as true if you don't want to accidentally delete a branch.

 `update_on_change`:  Updates the current buffer to point to the new work tree if the file is found in the new project.
 Otherwise, the following command will be run.